Ghini/ghini.desktop/doc/use_cases-jbq.rst

          .. figure:: images/genus_sp-explained.svg

-  ..  admonition:: at rank family
+  ..  admonition:: At rank family
       :class: toggle

          If an accession is only identified at rank family, we need a